-Leadership and Critical Thinking I now feel more confident: Strongly Agree Moderately Agree Neutral Moderately Disagree Strongly Disagree Not Applicable 1.
-To articulate, model, and reward professional values and ethics in health care organizations and individuals working in these organizations.
-5 4 3 2 1 NA 2.
-To understand, demonstrate, and reward cultural sensitivity and diversity in the health care sector.
-5 4 3 2 1 NA 3.
-To demonstrate a high level of emotional intelligence.
+Leadership and Critical Thinking I now feel more confident: Strongly Agree Moderately Agree Neutral Moderately Disagree Strongly Disagree Not Applicable To articulate, model, and reward professional values and ethics in health care organizations and individuals working in these organizations.
+5 4 3 2 1 NA To understand, demonstrate, and reward cultural sensitivity and diversity in the health care sector.
+5 4 3 2 1 NA To demonstrate a high level of emotional intelligence.
 5 4 3 2 1 NA To use effective team development methods, and be an effective team player.
-5 4 3 2 1 NA 5.
+5 5 4 3 2 1 NA 5.
 To critically analyze information and situations.
 5 4 3 2 1 NA 6.
 To use system and strategic thinking models and methods to make decisions and solve problems in health services organizations.
 5 4 3 2 a1 NA Management I now feel more confident: Strongly Agree Moderately Agree Neutral Moderately Disagree Strongly Disagree Not Applicable To understand and apply basic concepts and tools that are integral to strategic planning and/or management in the health care sector.
-5 4 3 2 1 NA 2.
-To understand, monitor, and interpret the impacts of legal, regulatory, and political environments on health care organizations.
+5 4 3 2 1 NA To understand, monitor, and interpret the impacts of legal, regulatory, and political environments on health care organizations.
 5 4 3 2 1 NA 3.
 To apply a public health perspective to health care management.
 5 4 3 2 1 NA

 Science and Analysis I now feel more confident: Strongly Agree Moderately Agree Neutral Moderately Disagree Strongly Disagree Not Applicable To examine data appropriately, including, as appropriate for the internship, qualitatively (e.g., case studies) and quantitatively (e.g., descriptive statistics, survey data, descriptive epidemiology) to identify patterns and trends.
 5 4 3 2 1 NA To use and manage relevant computer technology in health services organizations (application software and database technology.)
 5 4 3 2 1 NA 3.
-That I have a working knowledge of management information systems in health care organizations 5 4 3 2 1 NA Political / Community Stakeholder & Communication I now feel more confident: Strongly Agree Moderately Agee Neutral Moderately Disagree Strongly Disagree Not Applicable •/ - ~ ~ To identify all of the major stakeholders of health services organizations and understand their specific interests and historical relationships.
-5 4 3 2 1 NA services organizations and understand their 5 4 3 2 services organizations and understand their specific interests and historical relationships.
-2. To use negotiation, consensus and conflict resolution to promote relationships within health 1 NA services organizations and understand their specific interests and historical relationships.
-2. To use negotiation, consensus and conflict resolution to promote relationships within health care organizations and in the community.
-3. To listen, hear, and respond effectively to the 5 4 3 2 1 NA
+That I have a working knowledge of management information systems in health care organizations 5 4 3 2 1 NA Political / Community Stakeholder & Communication I now feel more confident: Strongly Agree Moderately Agee Neutral Moderately Disagree Strongly Disagree Not Applicable To identify all of the major stakeholders of health services organizations and understand their specific interests and historical relationships.
+5 4 3 2 1 NA To use negotiation, consensus and conflict resolution to promote relationships within health care organizations and in the community.
+5 4 3 2 1 NA 3.
+To listen, hear, and respond effectively to the ideas and thoughts of others.
+5 4 3 2 1 NA 4.
+To speak clearly and effectively with individuals and in groups, in formal and informal settings.
+5 4 3 2 1 NA